MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-validate-relationship.md

 In this article, you learn to use the Python SemPy semantic link functions to discover and validate relationships in your Power BI semantic models and pandas DataFrames.

 In data science and machine learning, it's important to understand the structure and relationships within your data.
 Power BI is a powerful tool that allows you to model and visualize these structures and relationships.
-To gain more insights or build machine learning models, you can dive deeper into a semantic model by using the semantic link functions in the SemPy library modules.
+To gain more insights or build machine learning models, you can dive deeper by using the semantic link functions in the SemPy library modules.

 Data scientists and business analysts can use SemPy functions to list, visualize, and validate relationships in Power BI semantic models, or find and validate relationships in pandas DataFrames.